Processes and Jobs

 Go try it out!
 This challenge's run needs you to suspend it, then resume it.
 Good luck!

-This level's run wants to see another copy of itself running and using the same terminal.
+This level's run wants to see another copy of itself running, not suspended, and using the same terminal.
 How?
-Use suspend to launch it, then suspend it, then launch another copy while the first is suspended!
+Use the terminal to launch it, then suspend it, then background it with bg and launch another copy while the first is running in the background!

 ARCANUM: If you're interested in some deeper details, check out how to view the differences between suspended and backgrounded properties!
 Allow me to demonstrate.
 First, let's suspend a sleep: